iliasChymas/VsCode-ErrorHopper/README.md

 ### 1.0.0

-- Initial release of ErrorHopper.
+- Initial release of DiagnosticHopper.
-- Jump to any error or warning in your workspace.
+- Jump to any diagnostic in your workspace.

 ---